return42/sphkerneldoc/linux_src_doc/include/uapi/linux/batman_adv_h.rst

     the client has to be deleted from the table

 BATADV_TT_CLIENT_ROAM
-    the client roamed to/from another node and the new update telling its new real location has not been received/sent yet
+    the client roamed to/from another node andthe new update telling its new real location has not been received/sent yet

 BATADV_TT_CLIENT_WIFI
-    this client is connected through a wifi interface.
+    this client is connected through a wifiinterface.
 This information is used by the "AP Isolation" feature

 BATADV_TT_CLIENT_ISOLA
     this client is considered "isolated".
-This
-    information is used by the Extended Isolation feature
+Thisinformation is used by the Extended Isolation feature

 BATADV_TT_CLIENT_NOPURGE
-    this client should never be removed from the table
+    this client should never be removed fromthe table

 BATADV_TT_CLIENT_NEW
-    this client has been added to the local table but has not been announced yet
+    this client has been added to the local tablebut has not been announced yet

 BATADV_TT_CLIENT_PENDING
-    this client is marked for removal but it is kept in the table for one more originator interval for consistency purposes
+    this client is marked for removal but itis kept in the table for one more originator interval for consistency purposes

 BATADV_TT_CLIENT_TEMP
-    this global client has been detected to be part of the network but no nnode has already announced it
+    this global client has been detected to bepart of the network but no nnode has already announced it

 .. _`batadv_tt_client_flags.description`: